pylelab/USalign/readme.txt

 US-align is known to be compilable by g++ version 4.8.5 or later, clang++ version 12.0.5 or later and mingw-w64 version 9.3 or later.

-It is also possible to install using the package managers.
+It is also possible to install using package managers.

 If you are using Homebrew, run the following command.
 The executable is supposed to work on MacOS (x86_64, arm64) and Linux (x86_64).